xenipucis/ci-cd-dojo/devops/README.md

 docker service ls
 ```

-* Where do I find the sintax for docker-compose.yml?
+* Where do I find the syntax for docker-compose.yml?